 A majority of the Committee's members support the conclusion that the Agreement provides adequate safeguards to ensure that Congress's environmental negotiating objectives will be met.
-However, this conclusion was not an easy one.
 As it has frequently noted, TEPAC does not believe that "one size fits all" with regard to Free Trade Agreements (FTAs).
-This Trade Promotion Agreement (TPA) has increased public participation provisions as compared to other Agreements.
-However, it falls short of providing the extensive public participation framework which appeared in the Central American Free Trade Agreement (CAFTA).
-TEPAC believes that the inclusion of such a framework would significantly increase the likelihood that the Agreement's environmental provisions will be fully and effectively implemented.
-TEPAC urges that USTR modify the agreement as soon as possible to include such a framework.
-This is particularly important given that this agreement will most likely serve as a template for the remainder of the Andean Free Trade signatories.
+A majority of the committee is pleased to see that this TPA has enhanced public participation provisions like those in the Central American Free Trade

+Agreement (CAFTA) and the U.S.-Peru FTA.
+TEPAC believes that the inclusion of such a framework significantly increases the likelihood that the Agreement's environmental provisions will be fully and effectively implemented.
 As addressed below, there were minority views regarding this point.